 Words by Lula Criado

-The policies around the scientific knowledge and how to apply it are what can be and should be put in question, but there is a lot of art that doesn’t have its main focus on policies and politics.
-I think bioart is an open field of research that still has and will for a long time have much to add to the methodologies, mediums and practices of art, but I feel that you are reducing it to only one line of research if you base your assumptions on laboratory practice as medium.
-How can a methodology and practice be a medium?
-Whether bioart is helping or challenging what society understands about scientific issues/practices depends entirely on the art project itself and the concept/idea behind it.
+The policies around scientific knowledge and how to apply it are what can be and should be put in question, but there is a lot of art that doesn’t have its main focus on policies and politics.
+I think bioart is an open field of research that still has and will have much to add to the methodologies, mediums and practices of art for a long time.

 As a curator, what would it be your biggest curating extravaganza?

 I don’t know.
 I think of curatorial projects very much, as I do art projects.
 The concept drives the research and the production of it.
 They are always extravaganzas because I aim high and always want to do the best exhibition on those subjects!

 What is your chief enemy of creativity?

 Books; this is the one item I always bring with me where ever I go.